 In order to incentivize customers to help you out during a time with little to no dine-in traffic, there are some great potential ways you can give people special offers that will benefit them later on and bring in some sales for you as well.

-Meal Subscriptions: Special delivery that is scheduled on a regular/ongoing basis.
-This can be perfect for customers who cannot or don’t want to leave often, and will need food regularly.
-This represents a great constant source of income as well.
+Meal Subscriptions: Special delivery that is scheduled on a regular/ongoing basis can be perfect for customers who can’t or don’t want to leave often, and need food regularly.
+This represents a great constant source of income for you as well.

 Delivery Coupons: If you are doubling down on delivery, it’s a good idea to start offering more coupons along with these orders as an investment for the future.
 Delivery customers will then have a reason to either order from your restaurant again or a dine-in once doors are able to open again.

-Loyalty Club: A Loyalty (VIP) club for customers that support the business now that would be acknowledged in the future, could be a great investment.
+Loyalty Club: A Loyalty (VIP) club for customers who support the business now and would be acknowledged in the future, could be a great investment.
 Special seating, special beer mugs, and other rewards of your choosing could incentivize people to support you.
-You can even give it a special name tailored to your business, for example, “Momma’s Poppas Supporters” or “Momma’s Papas Gang.”
+You can even give it a special name tailored to your business, for example, “Momma’s Papas Supporters” or “Momma’s Papas Gang.”

 Operational Changes Required

-If you have now repurposed your food menu to delivery, take out, meal subscription and similar, there are a couple of things you should do:
+If you have now repurposed your food menu to delivery, takeout, meal subscriptions and similar, there are a couple of things you should do:

-- If your freezer is loaded with a certain ingredient, we recommend you to tweak your menu heavily around that item so you can make sure to use those up first so you don’t need to worry about getting a new inventory
+- If your freezer is loaded with a certain ingredient, we recommend you tweak your menu heavily around that item so you can make sure to use those up first so you don’t need to worry about getting any new inventory.

 Hibernating Your Draft System